aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

     command: ["npx", "openclaw", "start"]
 ```

 Key points about this configuration: the `read_only: true` flag makes the root filesystem immutable, so a compromised agent cannot modify system binaries.
 The `no-new-privileges` flag prevents privilege escalation.
 Binding port 18789 to `127.0.0.1` ensures the gateway is never directly reachable from the network.
-And critically, never mount the Docker socket into the container.
-That grants full host control.
+Never mount the Docker socket into the container — that grants full host control.

 ### Step 2: Gateway Authentication and Network Lockdown